Curriculum Intent KS1 & KS2

 Phonics and Approach to Reading

 In Key Stage Two, pupils undertake a daily in-depth study of a high-quality text during the Reading Acceleration Program (RAP) session.
-Each year group explores a new text every half term.
-As a school we believe that children need to have the opportunity to engage with a range of high-quality texts throughout their time with us, and beyond.
+Each year group explores a new text every half term, fostering a love of reading and ensuring children encounter a diverse range of literature.

 What do Book Bands levels mean?